Anirudh-RV/TransitionAnimationUI/README.md

 # TransitionAnimationUI

-An interactive UI which shows the transition between 2 Images.
+An interactive UI which shows the transition between 2 Images/Videos/Elements.

+Features:

+1. Can use a slider to compare between 2 Images.
+2. Can use a slider to compare between 2 Videos.

 Tech-Stack used: